hexagonal-sun/trale/README.md

 ### Tasks & Executor

 Each `Task` represents an asynchronous computation that needs to be executed.
-It contains a top-level pinned-boxed future, called `future`, which is typically an `async` block passed to the `spawn()` function.
-This function constructs a `Task` object and places it on the executor's per-thread run-queue.
+It contains a top-level pinned and boxed future, referred to as the `future`, which is typically an `async` block passed to the `spawn()` function.
+This function creates a `Task` object and places it on the executor's per-thread run queue.

-It is the responsibility of the `Executor` to call `poll()` on this top-level task’s future to advance its execution.
+It is the responsibility of the `Executor` to call `poll()` on a task's top-level future to advance its execution.
 Since futures are state machines, each call to `poll()` modifies the future’s internal state on the heap.
-If `poll()` returns `Poll::Pending`, this allows the future to 'resume' execution at the same point when `poll()` is called again.
-This same process applies to any sub-futures that are `.await`ed: `poll()` is called on any sub-futures, which may in turn call `poll()` on their sub-futures, continuing until a 'terminal' future is reached.
-Typically, this terminal future will interact with the reactor to schedule a wakeup when execution can proceed.
+If `poll()` returns `Poll::Pending`, the future will 'resume' execution from the same point the next time `poll()` is called.
+This process is recursive: if a future `await`s other futures, `poll()` will be called on those sub-futures as well.
+The recursion continues until a "terminal" future is reached, which typically interacts with the reactor to schedule a wakeup when execution can proceed.

 The `Executor` is responsible for pushing tasks to completion.
-It consists of a run-queue, a wait-queue, and a thread that executes the `poll()` function for the top-level futures.
-The only way to access the executor is via the `Executor::get()` function, which ensures that only a single instance of the executor is created, using a `OnceCell`.

-When `Executor::get()` is called for the first time, a new thread is spawned to execute `executor_loop()`.
-This loop performs the following:

-1. It removes tasks from the run-queue (or waits if the run-queue is empty).
-2. It places each task on the wait-queue, assuming it will return `Poll::Pending` on the first call to `poll()`.
+It consists of a run queue and a wait queue.
+When synchronous code calls either `Executor::run` or `Executor::spawn_blocking`, the `Executor::executor_loop` function is invoked on the same thread, orchestrating the execution of futures.

+The execution loop follows these steps:

+1. **Check for Tasks to Process**: The loop first checks if both the run queue and the wait queue are empty.
+If both are empty, the loop exits, as there are no more tasks to process.
+2. **Remove a Task**: If there are tasks to process, a task is removed from the run queue.
+   - If the run queue is empty, `epoll_wait` is invoked, via the reactor, to block the thread until a task becomes ready.
+   - When `epoll_wait` returns, the corresponding `Waker` is invoked, which places the task back onto the run queue.
-3. It calls `poll()` on the task.
+3. **Poll the Task**: The `Executor` calls `poll()` on the task's future to make progress.
-   - If `poll()` returns `Poll::Ready`, the task is removed from the wait-queue and discarded.
+   - If `poll()` returns `Poll::Ready`, the task is discarded as it has completed.
-   - If `poll()` returns `Poll::Pending`, the task remains in the wait-queue, and the loop continues by picking the next task from the run-queue.
+   - If `poll()` returns `Poll::Pending`, the task is placed in the wait queue for later processing.

-Whenever a task is ready to be polled again (as determined by the reactor), the `Task::wake()` function is called.
-This removes the task from the wait-queue, re-queues it onto the run-queue, and notifies the executor thread if it was waiting for new tasks to be added to the run-queue.

 ### Reactor

 The Reactor is responsible for invoking `Task::wake()` whenever a task can make progress.
-This typically happens when a file descriptor (FD) changes state and becomes readable or writable.
-The reactor’s job is to associate a task's waker with an FD, detect changes on the FD, and trigger the corresponding waker.
+This typically occurs when a file descriptor (FD) changes state, such as when it becomes readable or writable.
+The Reactor's job is to associate a task's `Waker` with an FD, detect changes in the FD's state, and trigger the corresponding waker.

 Terminal futures can register with the reactor via the `register_waker()` function.
-This function takes an FD, a waker, and a flag indicating whether to monitor the FD for read or write activity.
-Once a future registers with the reactor, it will return `Poll::Pending` in order to put the task back onto the wait-queue (for example, see the `Timer` future).
+This function takes a file descriptor (FD), a waker, and a flag indicating whether to monitor the FD for read or write activity.
+Once a future registers with the reactor, it should return `Poll::Pending` in order to place the task back onto the wait queue (for example, in the case of a `Timer` future).

-The reactor consists of a separate thread that runs `reactor_loop()`.
-This loop calls `epoll_wait()` repeatedly, which blocks until one or more of the monitored FDs change state.
-Once an event is detected, the reactor maps the event back to the associated waker and calls `wake()` on it, which results in the task being placed back onto the run-queue.
+The reactor has a `wait()` function, which is invoked when the runtime determines that no other tasks can make progress.
+The `wait()` function calls `epoll_wait()`, blocking until one or more monitored FDs change state.
+Once an event is detected, the reactor maps the event to the associated waker and calls `wake()` on it, which results in the task being placed back onto the run queue for execution.